jzzheng22/hlp21-project-group-3/doc/buswire.md

 `UpdateWidth of cId : CommonTypes.ConnectionId * w : int`
 - Updates the with of a connection to value found from width inferer

+`HighlightError of CommonTypes.ConnectionId list`
+- Updates the wire to be error highlighted

 ## Interface Functions (called by Sheet)

 `BusWire.getBoundingBoxes (mouseCoord: XYPos) (model : Model)`